 The ETR series provides load handling at heights up to 450 inches, thanks to a suspended articulating drive axle that balances load weight for improved stability during cornering and when working at high heights.

 Hyster notes that its W45ZH walkie improves productivity by allowing operators to simultaneously transport and lift pallets.
 Trucks automatically lift the pallet to the maximum fork height without having to hold the lift button during transport.
+Another feature is Hyster’s “Intelligent Slow Down,” which recognizes when the operator turns the truck during cornering and automatically decreases speed.
+This allows the unit to be placed in “turtle” function in all handle run zones, minimizing the truck profile and improving maneuverability.

 Distribution facilities have more lift truck choices than ever, thanks to enhanced capabilities.
 Determining the right product requires a manager to examine the organization’s needs thoroughly and match these requirements with the many available options in today’s marketplace.